mmaguero/twitter-analysis/README.md

 ## Topic modeling and t-SNE visualization: tweets

-First make sure you accumulated some tweets (in this fork, we prefer https://github.com/Jefferson-Henrique/GetOldTweets-python), then run
+First make sure you accumulated some tweets (in this fork, we prefer https://github.com/Jefferson-Henrique/GetOldTweets-python and save it in CSV format), then run

 `python topic_tweets.py
 --raw_tweet_dir <raw_tweet_dir> --num_train_tweet <num_train_tweet>